-When the first personal computers emerged in 1977, however, they benefited from modern data storage technologies far more efficient than punch cards, which, believe it or not, had been the primary form of data storage until the 1950s.
+When the first personal computers emerged in 1977, however, they benefited from modern data storage technologies far more efficiently than punch cards.
+Which, believe it or not, had been the primary form of data storage until the 1950s.

 1st Generation Personal Computers

 Cassette tape drives, such as the Commodore Pet’s Datasette brand, wrote digital data onto, and read data from, normal consumer-grade audio cassette tapes.
-This made the Datasette capable of catering to a lower-priced market, because it used storage media that was highly popular and cheap.
+This made the Datasette capable of catering to a lower-priced market.
+It used storage media that was highly popular and cheap.

-The Apple II also used a cassette drive, but it later became capable of using a floppy disk drive as well.
-The first generation of floppy disk drives used 5.25 inch disk media, which were called floppy disks because of their physical flexibility.
+The Apple II also used a cassette drive.
+Later, it became capable of using a floppy disk drive as well.
+The first generation of floppy disk drives used 5.25-inch disk media.
+These were called floppy disks because of their physical flexibility.

 The Age of the Floppy Disk

-The 3.5 inch drive first appeared on the market in 1982 and dominated the market by the end of the decade.
-By the 1990s, the 3.5 inch floppy disk drove the 5.25 inch storage media out of the market, becoming the dominant form of storage media at the time.
-During this time period, over a billion floppy disks are thought to have been in use in the personal computer market.
+The 3.5-inch drive first appeared on the market in 1982 and dominated the market by the end of the decade.
+By the 1990s, the 3.5-inch floppy disk drove the 5.25-inch storage media out of the market, becoming the dominant form of storage media at the time.
+During this time, over a billion floppy disks are thought to have been in use in the personal computer market.

 Companies began to distribute everything from office productivity software and video games to operating system installation disks, via CD-ROM.
-CD-ROMs were vastly superior to the 1.44 Mb floppy disks, having a storage capacity of 650 Mb, and in addition they read data much faster.
+These were vastly superior to the 1.44 Mb floppy disks, having a storage capacity of 650 Mb, and in addition, they read data much faster.

 In 1996, Digital Versatile Disk (DVD) technology came to the market.
 Boasting a basic storage capacity of 4.5 gigabytes, DVDs came to replace CD-ROMs as the primary delivery media for computer software at the start of the 21st century.
 DVDs are based on the same type of optical disc and WORM technology as CD-ROMs, although it is much more advanced.